programminghistorian/ph-submissions/en/drafts/originals/polygraphs-philosophical-simulations-2.md

 Recall (from part 1) that you will need the PolyGraphs code base available for import within that notebook.
 To achieve this, we will use a version of Jupyter Lab that (in part 1) we installed within the PolyGraphs virtual environment on your machine.

 But first, we will need some (synthetic) data to analyze.
-Of course, if you have completed part 1 of this lesson, you will have the test data available (in your 'results' sub-directory of the 'polygraphs-cache' directory).
+Of course, if you have completed part 1 of this lesson, you will have the test data available (in your `results` sub-directory of the `polygraphs-cache` directory).
 And you may have generated further data by running simulations with other configuration files.
 Nevertheless, to show you some of what is possible in the way of PolyGraphs data analysis, we will analyze a (much richer) dataset that we ourselves have generated.

 You can download the (2GB) dataset for our case study on mis- and disinformation [here][data\cleaned_data_v3_pt.tar.gz].

-Once you have a local copy on your machine, you may want to move it (using the command line, or your graphic user interface) to 'polygraphs-cache\results' (though you will be able to analyze it no matter where it is, provided you can specify the relevant folder path).
+Once you have a local copy on your machine, you may want to move it (using the command line, or your graphic user interface) to `polygraphs-cache\results` (though you will be able to analyze it no matter where it is, provided you can specify the relevant folder path).
 You will then need to decompress it.
 Within the terminal, navigate to the folder containing the (compressed) dataset, and run:

 ```
 tar -xzf cleaned_data_v3_pt.tar.gz